RGB-Only Reconstruction of Tabletop Scenes for Collision-Free Manipulator Control

 \section{EXPERIMENTAL RESULTS}

 To evaluate our method, we run experiments on real image data.
 We divide these experiments into two parts.
-First we measure the geometric accuracy of 3D reconstruction.
-Then we measure the maximum penetration, error at the goal and success rate of the entire system with perception and control.
+First we measure the geometric accuracy of 3D reconstruction of the perception system.
+Then we evaluate the entire perception-and-control system by measuring the maximum penetration, the error at the goal, and the success rate.